 Notice and opportunities to comment

 The CFPB requests public comment on a wide variety of topics to inform our work.
-These requests can include: proposed rules, requests for information, and Paperwork Reduction Act notices that give the public an opportunity to comment on certain planned or existing reporting, record keeping, and disclosure requirements.
+These requests can include: proposed rules, requests for information, and Paperwork Reduction Act notices that give the public an opportunity to comment on potential information collections.

 Recently posted notices

 CARD Act Rules Review Pursuant to the Regulatory Flexibility Act; Request for Information Regarding Consumer Credit Card Market

 The Bureau is requesting comment on two related, but separate, reviews, under the Regulatory Flexibility Act and the Credit Card Accountability Responsibility and Disclosure Act of 2009.

 Request for Information on the Equal Credit Opportunity Act and Regulation B; Extension of Comment Period

 The Bureau seeks comments and information to identify opportunities to prevent credit discrimination, encourage responsible innovation, promote fair, equitable, and nondiscriminatory access to credit, address potential regulatory uncertainty, and develop viable solutions to regulatory compliance challenges under the Equal Credit Opportunity Act (ECOA) and Regulation B.